-During February and March 2016 a renewal ballot will take place when all eligible non-domestic ratepayers in the BID area will be invited to vote in favour of/or against HullBID continuing for a further five year term.
-The renewal ballot will be conducted independently by Hull City Council.
+During February and March 2016 a renewal ballot took place when all eligible non-domestic ratepayers in the BID area were invited to vote in favour of/or against HullBID continuing for a further five year term.
+The renewal ballot is conducted independently by Hull City Council.

-If a mandate is secured the term will run 1 November 2016 until 31 October 2021.
+Since the mandate was secured, the term will run 1 November 2016 until 31 October 2021.
 The levy, equivalent to 1% of the non-domestic rateable value on all hereditaments listed in the 2010 non-domestic rating list that have a rateable value of £5,000 or more and that are within the BID area becomes mandatory.
 Registered charities receiving a rate reduction pay 0.2%*

 *A hereditament is any business premise with liability for business rates.

 The levy raises approximately £480,000 per annum.
 Voluntary contributions, grants, events revenue and other funding bring in additional income.
 In the past two (five year) terms, HullBID generated an additional £2 million plus in funding and support over and abve the levy.